ThomasHepworth/analytical-platform-iam/README.md

 Create a PR with this change (and you probably want to add it to some existing groups in this same PR - see next section).

 Ask for this PR to be reviewed, and then merge it.
+Now the AWS CodePipeline will spend a couple of minutes doing the `terraform plan`, then need approval before it is applied.
+So you should ask one of the [Landing Account Restricted Admin group](https://github.com/ministryofjustice/analytical-platform-iam/blob/master/assume-landing.tf#L21) to approve the IAM change, and provide links to your PR and [Approving an IAM change](#approving-an-iam-change)

+### Approving an IAM change

+To approve an IAM change, a Landing Account Restricted Admin should:

+* Login to AWS Landing Account, switch role to [restricted-admin in the Landing Account]
+* In the CodePipeline "iam-pipeline", review the plan output ("Details") and then approve
+* Wait for it to successfully apply
+* In IAM, find the new User and:
+  * in tab "Security credentials" "Console password" select "Manage"
+  * under "Console access" select "Enable"
+  * under "Require password reset" *check* the box
+  * select "Apply"
+* Email the user their AWS console password and the link to: [First login](#first-login)

 ### First login

-Following the creation of your user (give it a few minutes for the AWS CodeBuild pipeline to run) ask someone from the 'restricted admin' group to send you your AWS console password.
+You should have received your AWS console password - see above.

 Access the AWS console here: https://analytical-platform-landing.signin.aws.amazon.com/console